said7388/developer-portfolio/README.md

 # Developer Portfolio

-#### Want to create a professional Portfolio website but cannot figure out how to?
-Use Developer Portfolio template and create your own personalised portfolio today!

-#### My easily customisable, user friendly website is designed to cater to developers and freelancers a like.
+### Are you struggling to create a professional portfolio website?
+Look no further!
+You can use the Developer Portfolio template and create your very own personalized portfolio today!
+My website is designed to be user-friendly and easily customizable, making it perfect for both developers and freelancers.

 ---